Monero

-Monero (/məˈnɛroʊ/; Abbreviation: XMR) is a blockchain-based cryptocurrency which is private, untraceable, fungible, and decentralized.
+Monero (/məˈnɛroʊ/; abbreviation: XMR) is a blockchain-based cryptocurrency which is private, untraceable, fungible, and decentralized.

 The protocol is open source and based on CryptoNote v2, a concept described in a 2013 white paper authored by Nicolas van Saberhagen.
 Developers used this concept to design Monero, and deployed its mainnet in 2014.
 The Monero protocol includes various methods to obfuscate transaction details, though users can optionally share view keys for third-party auditing.
 Transactions are validated through a miner network running RandomX, a proof-of-work algorithm.
 The algorithm issues new coins to miners and was designed to be resistant against application-specific integrated circuit (ASIC) mining.

 Monero's privacy features have attracted cypherpunks and users desiring privacy measures not provided in other cryptocurrencies.
-A Dutch–Italian study published in 2022 decisively concluded "For now, Monero is untraceable.
+A 2022 study in FSI Digital Investigations concluded "For now, Monero is untraceable.
 However, it is probably only a matter of time and effort before it changes."
 Due to its perceived untraceability Monero is gaining increased use in illicit activities such as money laundering, darknet markets, ransomware, cryptojacking, and other organized crime.
-The United States Internal Revenue Service (IRS) has offered funding for contractors that can develop Monero tracing technologies.

 Background

 Monero's roots trace back to CryptoNote v2, a cryptocurrency protocol first introduced in a white paper published by the presumed pseudonymous Nicolas van Saberhagen in October 2013.
 In the paper, the author described privacy and anonymity as "the most important aspects of electronic cash" and characterized bitcoin's traceability as a "critical flaw".
 A Bitcointalk forum user known as "thankful_for_today" implemented these ideas into a coin they called BitMonero.
 However, other forum users disagreed with thankful_for_todays direction for BitMonero and decided to fork it in 2014, leading to the creation of Monero.
 Monero translates to coin in Esperanto.
+The plural of monero ("moneroj") is likewise formed using Esperanto grammar.
 Both van Saberhagen and thankful_for_today remain anonymous.

 Monero has the third-largest community of developers, behind bitcoin and Ethereum.
 The protocol's lead maintainer was previously South African developer Riccardo Spagni.
 Much of the core development team chooses to remain anonymous.

-Improvements to Monero's protocol and features are, in part, the task of the Monero Research Lab (MRL), some of whom are anonymous.